Queen's Birthday Honours List

 Among the select number of 91 people from Northern Ireland that have received honours on the list year, two hail from locally based worthy charities that have enriched the Newry community as a whole.

-Barnardo’s Irene Fallon has been awarded a BEM (British Empire Medal) for her dedication to serve the young people of Newry in her role working for the children’s welfare charity
+Barnardo’s Rene Faloon has been awarded a BEM (British Empire Medal) for her dedication to serve the young people of Newry in her role working for the children’s welfare charity

 Co-ordinator of The Clanrye Group, Peter McAteer has received also received a BEM in acknowledgement of his substantial contributions to improve the well-being of young people in the local area.